Nelarius/wrenpp/README.md

 Methods are registered in a similar way to free functions.
 You simply call `registerMethod` on the registered class context.
 The arguments are the same as what you pass `registerFunction`.

 >When you define a foreign class in Wren, and bind it using wrenly, what actually happens?
 In Wren, the C representation of a foreign class object contains an array of bytes.
-It is up to the embedder to decide what kind of state they want to store in the foreign class' byte aray.
+It is up to the embedder to decide what kind of state they want to store in the foreign class' byte array.
 Wrenly uses the byte array to store an instance of the registered class, and nothing more.

 ### Foreign method arguments